sulu/sulu-docs/cookbook/caching-with-varnish.rst

 Using XKey
 ----------

 Xkey is an efficient way to invalidate Varnish cache entries based on tagging.
-But it is not integrated by default into varnish.
+The advantage of the feature is that you can use the ``grace mode`` feature of varnish, which allows varnish to serve expired cache entries while fetching an update from the backend transparently.
+Have a look at the varnish documentation for more information about the `Grace mode`_.

+Unfortunately, varnish does not support XKey invalidation out of the box.
-To be able to use it you have to install ``varnish-modules``:
+To be able to use it, you need to install ``varnish-modules``:

 .. code-block:: bash